Robert Solow: Model of economic growth

 To better communicate the meaning behind his work, Solow used a graphical design to illustrate his concepts.
 On the x-axis he puts capital per worker and for the y-axis he uses output per worker.
 The reason for graphing capital and output per worker is due to his assumption that the nation is at full employment.
 The first (top) curve represents the output produced at each given level of capital.
 The second (middle) curve shows the depreciating nature of capital which remains constantly positive.
 The third curve (bottom) conveys savings/investment per worker.
 As the old machinery wears down and breaks, new capital goods must be bought to replace the old.
 The point where the two lines meet is known as the steady state level, which means that the nation is producing just enough to be able to replace the old capital.
 Countries that are closer to the steady state level, on the left side, grow more slowly when compared to countries closer to the vertex of the graph.
-However, when countries are to the right of the steady state level, they are not growing because all the returns they create needs to go to replacing and repairing their old capital.
+When countries are to the right of the steady state level, they are not growing because all the returns they create need to go to replacing and repairing their old capital.

 Since Solow's initial work in the 1950s, many more sophisticated models of economic growth have been proposed, leading to varying conclusions about the causes of economic growth.
 For example, rather than assuming, as Solow did, that people save at a given constant rate, subsequent work applied a consumer-optimization framework to derive savings behavior endogenously, allowing saving rates to vary at different points in time, depending on income flows, for example.

 In the 1980s efforts have focused on the role of technological progress in the economy, leading to the development of endogenous growth theory (or new growth theory).
 Today, economists use Solow's sources-of-growth accounting to estimate the separate effects on economic growth of technological change, capital, and labor.

-As of 2022, Solow is still an emeritus Institute Professor in the MIT economics department, and previously taught at Columbia University.
+In 2022, Solow was still an emeritus Institute Professor in the MIT economics department.